 The EPSRC IRC Proteus (Proteus) – Multiplexed ’Touch and Tell’ Optical Molecular Sensing and Imaging – Lifetime and Beyond” is an Interdisciplinary Research Collaboration between the Universities of Edinburgh, Bath, Heriot Watt, Durham and Dundee.

 This highly interdisciplinary collaboration is focused on sensing and imaging for improved clinical care with researchers from the fields of optical fibres, detectors, fluorescent probes, biological models, signal processing and machine learning.
 Based on the initial research developments testing in patients has commenced of a number of world-leading bedside-based technology platforms to diagnose disease inside the lung.
 This project is to help develop the next generation of instruments suitable for longer term use in the clinic.

-The optical sensing and imaging platform being developed by Proteus can provide ground-breaking dynamic sensing of pathological events in the distal lung of patients at the molecular level, which leads to significant healthcare improvement through rapid diagnosis, patient stratification and personalised drug therapy.
+This Optical Sensing and Imaging Platform is providing ground-breaking dynamic sensing of pathological events in the distal lung of patients at the molecular level, which leads to significant healthcare improvement through rapid diagnosis, patient stratification and personalised drug therapy.
 The platform consists of both optical fibre-bundle and bench-top microscopy imaging systems, and time-resolved fluorescence/Raman spectroscopy systems.

-Visit the page on findaphd.com and send an email: Raman and Fluorescence Signals for Clinical Optical Imaging
+Visit the page on findaphd.com and send an email: Fluorescence Lifetime Micro-endoscopic Camera System for Clinical Optical Imaging